Annual maintenance of heating equipment: what rules for the tenant?

 As a tenant, you must have your boiler serviced annually.
-The boilers concerned are boilers with fuel oil, gas, wood, coal or multifuel whose power is between 4 and 400 kilowatts.
-This obligation also applies to your heat pump and heating device with ventilation.
-In the absence of maintenance, your lessor can withhold the amount of maintenance from the security deposit.
-The insurer may refuse to compensate you in the event of a claim.
+The boilers concerned are oil, gas, wood, coal or multi-fuel boilers with a power output of between 4 and 400 kilowatts.
+This obligation also applies to your heat pump and heating apparatus with ventilation.
+In the absence of maintenance, your lessor may withhold the amount of maintenance from the security deposit.
+The insurer may refuse to compensate you in the event of a loss.

-The maintenance of heating equipment is designed to avoid the risk of carbon monoxide poisoning.
+The maintenance of heating equipment is aimed at avoiding the risk of carbon monoxide poisoning.

-This gas is invisible and odourless.
-It causes headaches, nausea and vertigo and can be fatal.
+This gas is invisible and odorless.
+It causes headache, nausea, and dizziness and can be fatal.

 It is caused by poorly maintained equipment associated with poor ventilation of the dwelling.

-in case of suspected intoxication, you have to air your home, stop the combustion equipment and call for help.
+in case of suspicion of intoxication, you must ventilate your home, stop the combustion appliances and call for help.